kokroo/kokrooPAD/README.md

 Goals:

-The primary motivation for creating this library/software is to allow Parsec developers to incorporate this to allow the emulation of gamepad controllers on macOS hosts.
+The primary motivation for creating this library/software is to allow Parsec developers to incorporate this to enable the emulation of gamepad controllers on macOS hosts.
 Feel free to incorporate this into other projects, free or commercial.